spotify/dh-virtualenv/doc/usage.rst

    to parse ``setup.py``, and can be provided multiple times to pass multiple packages for pre-install.

+.. cmdoption:: --extras <name>

+   .. versionadded:: 1.1

+   Name of extras defined in the main package (specifically its ``setup.py``, in ``extras_require``).
+   You can pass this multiple times to add different extra requirements.

 .. cmdoption:: --pip-tool <exename>

    Executable that will be used to install requirements after the